We need YOUR help to make Howard County safer when it snows!

 You’ll need to clear a three-foot area around the hydrant to make sure firefighters can both see and quickly access the hydrant, along with a small cleared pathway from the hydrant to the street.

-Apply to Adopt a Hydrant
+Adopt a Hydrant in Howard County

 Rules

-• All fire hydrants are the property of the Howard County Bureau of Utilities.
+- All fire hydrants are the property of the Howard County Bureau of Utilities.
 Do not paint, personalize or change the appearance of the fire hydrant!

-• Be careful when clearing around the hydrant, including remaining cautious of vehicle traffic nearby.
+- Be careful when clearing around the hydrant, including remaining cautious of vehicle traffic nearby.

-• Do not stand in the street and be careful not to slip and fall out into the roadway.
+- Do not stand in the street and be careful not to slip and fall out into the roadway.